GW Background Screening Policy FAQs

 A. Background screenings for current employees being promoted or transferred are only required if a background screening has not been conducted in the past five years.
-Additional screenings like credit history screening may be required based on the position and if it has not been conducted in the past five years.
+Additional screenings like a Motor Vehicle Records Search (MVR) may be required based on the position and if it has not been conducted in the past five years.
 Internal finalists will be notified if a screening is required.

 Q. What happens to my current job if I do not pass the background screening?

 A. Should the background screening result in a current employee not being hired into the covered position, s/he may lose employment, remain in his/her original position, or the original position may be altered, at the discretion of the university.

 Q. What happens if a finalist decides not to participate in the background screening?

 A. In that instance, the university would conclude that the finalist has withdrawn her/his name and the finalist would no longer be under consideration.

 Q. If a finalist has something negative reported in the background screening, is that person automatically disqualified?

 A. No. A criminal record or other adverse results are not an automatic bar to employment at the university.
 The university will consider the duties and responsibilities of the job sought, impact the adverse result will have on ability to perform job duties, age at the time of the adverse result, passage of time and the severity, frequency, and nature of the report, and information produced establishing rehabilitation or good character.